RKTurk/Polling-APP/Readme.md

 ### Tutorials

-I've written a complete tutorial series for this application on The CalliCoder Blog -
+ complete tutorial series for this application on The CalliCoder Blog -

 + [Part 1: Bootstrapping the Project and creating the basic domain models and repositories](https://www.callicoder.com/spring-boot-spring-security-jwt-mysql-react-app-part-1/)